dvelazquez1282/freelance-report/README.md

     [] - Add delete action for Time entity
     [] - Add filter by client for Time entity table
-    [] - Inject the Time api routes from the module in the main module route helper [] - Authentication
+    [] - Inject the Time api routes from the module in the main module route helper [~] - Final table library
+    [X] - Add the first version of final table component with columns and rows based in a config [] - Authentication
     [] - Login page
     [] - Login guard
     [] - Token and user data management
+[] - Others
+    [] - Integrate bootstrap
+    [] - Integrate a loading bar pluging
+    [] - Integrate a notification pluging